Real Estate Photography Editing: Basic Shadow Adjustment Techniques

 What are Shadows in Photo Editing?

 Jumping straight into the mix of real estate photo shadow adjustment, we need to define what it means in the context of real estate photography editing and the best way to do it is through comparing and contrasting.
 See, the term highlights point to the brighter pixels and these are the ones illuminated by natural or artificial light.
 These are visible and whose details surface easily to the naked eye.
 Shadows, on the other hand, are the darker parts whose elements are kept hidden due to their innate lack of light.
 However, this isn’t a bad thing at all.
-See, in real estate photography editing, every little bit of effect found in the photo can be used as an advantage if done correctly.
+See, in advanced editing tools for real estate photos, every little bit of effect found in the photo can be used as an advantage if done correctly.
 Shadows have been known to help create definition and separation especially in photos that have a lot going on.

 Choosing to Add or Remove Shadows